Skip to main content

 Important information about required insurance is available in our Guides and Forms or through this download link.

 Lender-placed insurance is insurance coverage that we obtain (at your expense) if we do not have proof that you have adequate insurance coverage in place to protect our interest in your property.
 Because the coverage goes into force without an inspection of your home, the policy is often more expensive than an insurance policy that you could obtain yourself.
-Further, lender-place policies may provide less coverage than an insurance policy that you could obtain yourself.
+Further, lender-placed policies may provide less coverage than an insurance policy that you could obtain yourself.

 Important information about required insurance is available through this download link.